-The story behind Conversations with History (Click here to see the interview by filmmaker Ken Jacobs)
+The story behind Conversations with History (See the interview conducted by Professors Jack Citrin and Robert Price)

-Harry Kreisler is also the Executive Director of the Institute of International Studies at the University of California at Berkeley.
-In that role, he shapes, administers, and implements interdisciplinary academic and public affairs programs that analyze global issues.
+Harry Kreisler was the Executive Director of the Institute of International Studies at the University of California at Berkeley (1974-2014).
+In that role, he shaped, administers, and implements interdisciplinary academic and public affairs programs that analyze global issues.

 From 1996-2004, Harry Kreisler was also Executive Producer of Connecting Students to the World, a World Wide Web -based program that introduced students and retirees to leading figures in international affairs through online curricula, preparatory workshops, and Internet conversations.

 From 1995 to June, 2006, Mr. Kreisler was Editor-in-Chief and Executive Producer of Globetrotter, a website for global affairs The site won accolades from Netscape, Lycos, USAToday, MSNBC, Yahoo, The New York Times, the National Endowment for the Humanities, Lancet, the British Journal of Medicine and The California Monthly.
 The Globetrotter website is used widely by educators, the media, and the general public.